Ford Fairlane (1955-1970)

 Oldsmobile 442 (1964-1980)

 Called the 442 because of its 4-speed manual transmission, 4-barrel carburetor and 2 exhaust pipes, it had a balanced performance and vehicle lovers still remember it fondly.
-Yet even so, it went the way of other muscle cars in its day, retired by rising gas prices and new regulations
+Yet even so, it went the way of other muscle cars in its day, retired by rising gas prices and new regulations.
+Still, the 442 stood out with its clean design, solid handling, and understated strength.

 Cadillac Eldorado (1953-2002)